 This course will examine the current research on writing, its development, and its relationship to reading.
+Edu 608 Three credits.

 ■ Teaching Literacy Strategies for All Learners

 During this course, educators will develop the understanding and skills necessary to select, implement, and evaluate strategies of effective literacy instruction across all levels of reading development.